weder96/aws-certification-learning/module-26/README.md

 **Definition**
 - A fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.

+AWS **CodeDeploy** is a fully managed deployment service that automates the deployment of applications to a variety of compute services, such as Amazon EC2 instances, Lambda functions, and even on-premises servers.
+CodeDeploy supports rolling updates, blue-green deployments, and can be integrated with other AWS services like AWS CodePipeline for seamless, automated application delivery.

 ### **Concepts**

 - An Application is a name that uniquely identifies the application you want to deploy.
 CodeDeploy uses this name, which functions as a container, to ensure the correct combination of revision, deployment configuration, and deployment group are referenced during a deployment.